Badr-MSB/Os/notes.md

 the mtime can be readed by using the pseudo-instruction rdtime

+## Timer Interupt à la RISC-V

+The machine mode timer interrupt is generated when:
+- mie in mstatus in enabled
+- MTIE in mie is enabled
+- mtime > mtimecmp

+## Software Interrupt

+[Comming Soon]

 ## PLIC
 **PLIC**, stands for Platform Level Interrupt Controller, is a programmable interrupt controller used for external interrupts.